amnaalhammadi/ZU-Hackathon/README.md

 Quantum Principles:
 * Superposition - property is in multiple states (rent value) .
-* wave length collapse  - determine the 'actual' value of the property .
+* Wave length collapse  - determine the 'actual' value of the property .
-* measurement (cards)  - when a system interacts with the dice and causes it to reach a collapse
+* Measurement (cards)  - when a system interacts with the dice and causes it to reach a collapse

 ### How to play?
 1. Set up a team made of 4 members